 The remote controller antennas need to be positioned as shown below so the signal remains strong between the drone and remote controller.
 You might need to reposition the remote controller antennas mid-flight depending on where the drone is positioned in relation to your current location.

-for to see an example of how the remote controller signal is emitted when the antennas are positioned at various angles.
+Watch this video for to see an example of how the remote controller signal is emitted when the antennas are positioned at various angles.

 Carefully check the props for damage prior to each flight.
 Make sure the edges of the prop are not chipped or cracked and check the hub area (center of the prop) on the top and bottom for any cracks or wear.
 Replace any props that show any signs of damage.